eclipse-epsilon/epsilon-website/mkdocs/docs/doc/articles/type-relationships-in-epsilon.md

 }
 ```

-As the EOL interpreter dispatches calls to these operations at runtime only, the fact that we have not declared the types of the `alice` and `charlie` variables is inconsequential.
+As the EOL interpreter dispatches calls to these operations at runtime, the fact that we have not declared the types of the `alice` and `charlie` variables is inconsequential.
 To determine which operation to call, the interpreter works in two phases:

 - In the first phase it will try to dispatch the call to an operation where both its context type and its parameter types have `type-of` relationships with the object and parameters on which it is called.
 - If no such operation is found, it will dispatch the call the **first** operation where its context type and parameter types have `kind-of` relationships with the objects and parameters on which it is called.

-As EOL is only aware of `type-of` and `kind-of` relationships between types and elements, it does not take into account more complex type hierarchies that the underlying modelling framework may support.
+As EOL is only aware of `type-of` and `kind-of` relationships between types and objects, it does not take into account more complex type hierarchies that the underlying modelling framework may support.
 For example, consider the following program.

 ```eol
 var charlie = Manager.all.first();